Strategies for Span Labeling with Large Language Models: : Making Matching Methods More Robust

-We introduce a new method -- \textsc{\ourmethod{}} -- that addresses some of the weaknesses of the \catmatch{} strategies outlined in \Cref{sec:json}.
-To determine the start and end indices of the span, the textual content of the span generated by the model needs to match a specific span of the input text.
-The main issue is that the model may not perfectly reproduce the input span.
+We introduce a new method -- \textsc{\ourmethod{}} -- that addresses the first weakness listed in \Cref{sec:drawbacks} for \catmatch{} strategies, i.e., the fact that the model may not perfectly reproduce the input span.
 Our method ensures that each decoded span is a valid input span while making only minimal interventions to the model's decoding process.